Q: How do I get started?

 Q. Do I need to provide an assistant?

-A. An assistant provided by the office is preferred, especially for more long-distance locations.
+A. An assistant provided by the office for each operatory is preferred, especially for more long-distance locations.
 However, please discuss with Dr. Johnson if you need him to bring his own assistant.

 Q: Does Dr. Johnson have malpractice insurance?

 A: Yes.
-Dr. Johnson is covered by ACE for 2 million and 5 million.
+Dr. Johnson is covered for 2 million and 5 million.

 Q: Is Dr. Johnson an oral surgeon?